6–9 April 2016 | Münster (Germany)

-It was a great pleasure to welcome you in Bochum to our 25th Annual Meeting of the Society for Virology held from 6–9 April 2016 in Münster, Germany.
+It is a great pleasure to invite you to the 26th Annual Meeting of the Society for Virology held from 6–9 April 2016 in Münster, Germany.

 With kind regards,